avdohusic/blog/README.md

 ## Additional information
 - Database migrations have been configured to be migrated automatically on application startup.
 Please note that this is not a best practice by any means, but rather to enable the app to be started as easily as possible.
-- Frontend: I had to perform the UI quickly as a result of the time limit and other obligations in my life.
-I rushed through the process and did not follow the best practices of coding.
-Also, I didn't have time to cover my code with comments and tests.

 ## Project structure
 Project is built using principles of the clean architecture with .NET 7, C# 10 and MSSQL as a database provider.